with Marianne Weems

-Working in an experimental theater lab with access to new performance technologies, MFA students will undertake a two-year program which emphasizes interdisciplinarity in rigorous studio work, fluency in contemporary theater practices, and a critical understanding of the role of performance in the public sphere, led by Marianne Weems (https://www.thebuildersassociation.org).
+Working in an experimental theater lab with access to new performance technologies, MFA students will undertake a two-year program which emphasizes interdisciplinarity in rigorous studio work, fluency in contemporary theater practices, and a critical understanding of the role of performance in the public sphere, The program is led by Marianne Weems, founder of the New York-based performance and media ensemble The Builders Association (https://www.thebuildersassociation.org).
+Students will have the opportunity to work with Weems on research and production, both in California and New York City.

 As our relationship with technology continues to evolve, Future Stages aims to reanimate classical modes of performance and explore how we can preserve theater’s quality of “liveness” in the digital world.
 Future Stages delves into tools and techniques for exploring how crossmedia practice can expand on basic theatrical relationships in new and culturally relevant ways.